Beal, B.F., Randall, S.F., and Pepperman, K.E.

 2018.
 Enhancing Adaptive Capacities in Coastal Communities through Engaged Communication Research: Insights from a statewide study of shellfish co-management.
 Ocean & Coastal Management 163, 240-253.

 Intertidal ecosystems and the small-scale fisheries these ecosystems support are an important part of coastal economies, environments, and cultures.
 Globally, fisheries such as the soft-shell clam face multiple stressors related to climate change, invasive species, and unsustainable land use.
-Co-management approaches based on shared responsibility for resource management among other actors and institutions can build resilience to socio-environmntal change by strengthening the use of science in decision making and promoting adaptive capcities such as learning and leadership.
-In this paper, we demonstrate how engaged communication researc can help foster adaptive capacities to enhance the resilience of these systems.
+Co-management approaches based on shared responsibility for resource management among other actors and institutions can build resilience to socio-environmental change by strengthening the use of science in decision making and promoting adaptive capacities such as learning and leadership.
+In this paper, we demonstrate how engaged communication research can help foster adaptive capacities to enhance the resilience of these systems.
 We describe how specific communication factors influence adaptive capacities such as learning, leadership and equity.
-We conclude with recommendations and demonstrated evidence of the value of bringing engaged communication research to bear on pressive issues of climate change.
+We conclude with recommendations and demonstrated evidence of the value of bringing engaged communication research to bear on pressing issues of global coastal change.

 2016.
-Comparitive, Large-Scale Field Trials Along the Maine Coast to Assess Managment Options to Enhance Populations of the Commercially Important Soft-Shell Clam, Mya arenaria L. Journal of Shellfish Research, Vol. 35 (4), 711-727.
+Comparative, Large-Scale Field Trials Along the Maine Coast to Assess Management Options to Enhance Populations of the Commercially Important Soft-Shell Clam, Mya arenaria L. Journal of Shellfish Research 35 (4), 711-727.

 2015.
 Interactions between the invasive European green crab, Carcinus maenas (L.), and juveniles of the soft-shell clam, Mya arenaria L., in eastern Maine, USA.
 Journal of Experimental Marine Biology and Ecology 462, 62–73.